bswilcox/Data-Analysis/README.md

 Hey!
-This is my repository for finished and going economics research projects.
+This is my repository for finished and ongoing economics research projects.